darwino/darwino-documentation/Environment Setup (Local Repo).md

 Eclipse Import
 --------------

-Using "Import -> Maven -> Existing Maven Projects", import the projects from the dwo-android folder and then the darwino-demo folder.
+Using "Import -> Maven -> Existing Maven Projects", import the projects from the darwino-demo folder.

-After initial import, run a basic Maven build (for example, Run As -> Maven build -> goal "compile") on the dwo-android project to make sure all of the dependencies from the Darwino Maven repository are put in place.
+In a new Eclipse installation, Eclipse will generate some errors about "Plugin execution not covered by lifecycle configuration" referring to several of the pom files.
+To fix this, choose the Quick Fix for the error that discovers new m2e connectors.
+After going through this process and installing the connectors, Eclipse will stop complaining.

 J2EE Projects
 -------------